dgsuarez/nonstandardwonderfultools/jq_examples.md

 ==

-[jq](https://stedolan.github.io) is a JSON processor, it uses a small language reminescent of sed, awk, and xpath to work with JSON files.
+[jq](https://stedolan.github.io) is a JSON processor, it uses a small language reminescent of sed, awk, and xpath to work with JSON data.

 The simplest feature of jq is that since by default it formats and colorizes output, it works as a json formatter / highlighter: